0x646e78/0x646e78.github.io/_drafts/2021-10-29-imagescanners.markdown

 ### AWS ECR

-AWS has an image scanning capability, which can be used to scan images with an AWS ECR repository.
+AWS has an image scanning capability, which can be used to scan images within an AWS ECR repository.
 According to their docs "Each container image may be scanned once per 24 hours.
 Amazon ECR uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source Clair project"

 - [Homepage](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html)